Joyce Murray: Leadership

 On March 13, Marc Garneau, who was considered to be in second place, dropped out of the leadership race.
-An internal poll released by Garneau showed that Murray was in third place behind Justin Trudeau and Garneau, with 7.4% support among potential voters, and she had taken the role of "challenger".
+An internal poll released by Garneau showed that Murray was in third place behind Justin Trudeau and Garneau, with 7.4 percent support among potential voters, and she had taken the role of "challenger".
 It was later admitted that the poll did not comply with federal caller identification rules.
 On March 23, Elizabeth May announced the Green party would not run a candidate in the Labrador by-election and Murray announced that cooperation on the matter had been discussed with May.
 The topic was discussed in the 5th debate.
 The NDP nominated a candidate although May asked them not to.
 On March 26, Murray claimed to have the greatest number of registered supporters.
 Similar numbers of supporters and members of the party may have registered to vote.

 In the fourth quarter of 2012, Murray raised $56,554.06 in campaign donations.
 Out of the seven candidates who were registered at this time, she placed fifth in the amount of money raised.
 A March 2013, report showed Murray in third place having raised $169,000.
 A later March report put Murray in second place having raised $198,000.

-With each of the 308 ridings across the country assigned equal weight, Murray finished in second place with 10.16% points ahead of Martha Hall Findlay's 5.71% and behind winner Justin Trudeau's 80.09% points.
+With each of the 308 ridings across the country assigned equal weight, Murray finished in second place with 10.16 percent, ahead of Martha Hall Findlay's 5.71 percent and behind winner Justin Trudeau's 80.09 percent points.
 Trudeau had lost only 5 ridings, all to Murray and all in BC.